MatheusJCastro/meafs/docs/manual.rst

 - TurboSpectrum_NLTE (not tested) can be found here:
   `<https://github.com/bertrandplez/Turbospectrum_NLTE>`_

-In the first run of MEAFS, it will be created a folder called *modules* at the root directory of MEAFS (this directory can be found by typing in a terminal ``meafs -h``).
+In the first run of MEAFS, it will be created a folder called *modules* in the root directory of MEAFS (this directory can be found by typing in a terminal ``meafs -h``).
 It is advised (but not mandatory) to add the TurboSpectrum module in this folder.